me-Dimple72/code-evaluation-orchestra/README.md

 <br>
 -Which edge cases failed
 <br>
--whether their solution is interview-ready
+-Whether their solution is interview-ready
 <br>
 Code Evaluation Orchestra addresses this gap by emphasizing clarity, feedback, and explanation.